On the Two Paths Theorem and the Two Disjoint Paths Problem: Two paths theorem

-Otherwise $e$ has both its ends in either $H$ or $K$, say in $H$.
+Otherwise $e$ has both its endpoints in either $H$ or $K$, say in $H$.
 By induction hypothesis, let $(P_1,P_2)$ be a crossing of $C_H$ in $H+e$.
-We reason by case analysis depending on which ends of $P_1$ and $P_2$ are on $P$.
+We reason by case analysis depending on which endpoints of $P_1$ and $P_2$ are on $P$.
 Up-to symmetries between $P_1$ and $P_2$, there are five cases, represented in Figure~\ref{fig:five_cases} with the shape of the crossing of $C$ we build in $G+e$.
-The first three in which both $P_1$ and $P_2$ have at least one end not on $P$ are self-explanatory and just require the use of $P$ to extend $P_1$ and/or $P_2$ to form a crossing of $C$ in $G+e$.
-The last two require a bit more work in order to prove the existence of the added dashed purple paths.
+The first three cases, in which both $P_1$ and $P_2$ have at least one end not on $P$ are self-explanatory and just require the use of $P$ to extend $P_1$ and/or $P_2$ to form a crossing of $C$ in $G+e$.